TonyIvchenko/playground/shared/README.md

 - `window.PlaygroundBrowserActions.bindDatasetButtons(...)`
 - `window.PlaygroundBrowserActions.bindFirstFileInput(...)`
+- `window.PlaygroundBrowserActions.createSoftLimitGuidanceUpdater(...)`
 - `window.PlaygroundBrowserActions.downloadTextFile(...)`
 - `window.PlaygroundBrowserActions.readTextFile(...)`

-Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow, or when it only needs the standard text-file download/export path.
+Use that helper when a page only needs the standard “pick a sample from `data-*`” or “read the first selected file” flow, or when it only needs the standard text-file download/export path, or when it only needs a shared counter plus soft-limit hint updater.

 The shared stylesheet defines the base token groups for: